 4.2 Supply chain

 Most of our suppliers are Australian based.
 However, many of these suppliers themselves source goods or services from overseas.
 Some of these are from locations that may be more at risk of modern slavery.
-We recognise that the risks may be at the second or third stage removed from the party with which we have contracted.
+We recognise that the risks may be removed from the party with which we have contracted at the second or third tier of the supply chain.

 4.3 Facilities management